umasreeram/fraud-detection-page.github.io/README.md

 To accelerate our model training and hyperparameters tuning processes, we set up an AWS EC2 instance with GPU to train the XGBoost model on the cloud.
 Taking our base model as an example, this successfully decreases the training time from 58 minutes to under 3 minutes (95% decrease), and the prediction time from 2 minutes to under 8 seconds(93% decrease).

 It is computationally and financially expensive to tune the hyperparameters of the XGBoost estimator.
-We have to priortize the parameters to be tuned (Table X) and outline a resonable search space.
-We also used the Bayesian optimization algorithm in the Scikit-optimize module for model tuning.
-After each iteration, the algorithm makes an educated guess on which set of hyperparameters is most likely to improve model performance.
-Therefore, this method is likely to be more efficient than other more commonly known methods, like GridSearch or random serach.

 Table X. Ranked listing of XGBoost hyperparameters tuned